-The Wisconsin Student Immunization Law mandates that all children in grades K-12 have the following vaccinations: Students in grades ranging from Kindergarten to 12th grade must have: 4 DTP, 4 Polio, 3 Hepatitis B, 2 MMR and 1 Varicella vaccine or
+- The Wisconsin Student Immunization Law mandates that all children in grades K-12 have the following vaccinations: Students in grades ranging from Kindergarten to 12th grade must have: 4 DTP, 4 Polio, 3 Hepatitis B, 2 MMR and 1 Varicella vaccine or evidence of the disease.

-- evidence of the disease.
-Students attending Pre-K must have: 4 DTP, 3 Polio, 3 Hepatitis B, 1 MMR and 1 Varicella vaccine or evidence of the disease.
 Your child must be compliant with his or her immunization or you must have a signed waiver (for personal, religious, or medical reasons) into the office by the 30th day of school.
 Immunization sheets are located in the school office. - Meningitis disease, commonly known as bacterial meningitis, is a rare but potentially fatal infection that can occur among teenagers and college students.
 While meningococcal disease is rare and difficult to contract, it is very serious.
 There is now a vaccine that may help to prevent this infection.
 The meningococcal vaccine is recommended by the Centers for Disease Control for students living in dormitories, children ages 11-15 and those planning to attend college.
 Please contact your health care provider or public health department for vaccine information. - Local health departments will give immunizations to uninsured students free of charge.
 If you would like to take part in these free immunizations, call Public Health Madison and Dane County at (608) 266-4821.